 Today I am going to get personal…really personal actually.
 I have had parts of this typed into my notes on my iPhone for months now and have never shared it.
 Something came over me this morning and well here I am typing it for the world to see.
+This is my story about my dad who committed suicide.

 Being 14 years old and receiving the news that my dad was gone was hard enough, but then to find out that he had taken his own life was something that strikes you right to the core of your heart.
 It does something to a child that can take years or even a lifetime to recover from.